HarrisonFulford/Hack_GT_NoScroll/README.md

 > **We built reels and twitter blockers before it was popular**

-A Chrome estension that provides users with customizable website restrictions and time management tools; using raw (I know) html, css, and javascript.
+A Chrome extension that provides users with customizable website restrictions and time management tools; using raw (I know) html, css, and javascript.

 <div align="center">